 CALIFORNIA SURcHARGE INFO

-As these operational costs continue to rise, we have determined it necessary to implement a surcharge fee, allowing us to continue to provide the high-quality food, exceptional hospitality and value you expect, and provide our valued team members the best working environment possible.
+In an effort to cover the current increase in cost of goods, in addition to the expected continual increase of costs, we have updated our surcharge.
+We also utilize our surcharge to continue to provide the high-quality food, exceptional hospitality and value you expect, and provide our valued team members the best working environment possible.

 Since 2015, federal, state and local governments have passed legislation significantly increasing mandated minimum wage rates, as well as implementing new health care requirements.
 Additionally, some municipalities have chosen to mandate even higher local minimum wage rates.
-For example, San Francisco’s 2020 minimum wage is $15.25, without a tip credit.
+For example, San Francisco’s current minimum wage is $16.32, without a tip credit.

 Minimum wage increases have primarily impacted our tipped team members, as they are typically the only team members in our restaurants who are paid at the minimum rate.
 We feel it is also important to allow these changes to impact our non-tipped team members’ compensation, and therefore have increased our labor costs across a majority of our positions.
 Not only is the rate of pay impacted by these changes, but the cost of benefits has also significantly increased to cover healthcare, paid time off and other new mandated benefits.